Do Not Stand at My Grave and Weep: Other versions

 Of quiet birds in circled flight.

 I am the soft star that shines at night.

 Do not stand at my grave and cry.

 I am not there; I did not die.

-The poem is twelve lines long, rhyming in couplets.
+This version of the poem is twelve lines long, rhyming in couplets.
 Each line is in iambic tetrameter, except for lines five and seven, the fifth having an extra syllable, the seventh, two extra.